-There are instances where, while you still want to enforce the highest security standards possible, you need a means of accessing your company’s own passwords.
-Quikteks offers a secure password storage service to ensure both strong passwords and emergency access so that passwords aren’t lost should you lose a key employee temporarily or permanently.
+Sometimes you have to access your company’s own passwords.
+Quikteks offers a secure password storage service to ensure both strong passwords and emergency access so that passwords are always safe.
+We can also monitor your network for signs of attempted login attempts.

 When disaster strikes, your team must be ready to react appropriately.
 The time to plan is now.
 Make sure you have an evacuation plan in place and conduct regular drills to ensure everyone’s safety.

 You’ll also want a plan in place to protect your data.
 For example, do you use tape backups?
 What if the entire building burns to the ground?
 Someone must be responsible for taking them offsite every day for safekeeping.

 If a disaster hits, you don’t want to risk anyone’s life retrieving a tape backup.
 Instead, use our Backup and Disaster Recovery solution, which automatically backs up your data safely in the cloud.
 With this solution, your data can be restored once the dust settles.

 For more information about preventing data catastrophes or identifying potential threats to your system, give us a call at (973) 882-4644.